-If you’ve never visited Morocco before then Tangier is the perfect introduction to what can be an overwhelming country to visit.
+If you’ve never visited Morocco before then a weekend in Tangier is the perfect introduction to what can be an overwhelming country to visit.
 It lacks the frenetic pace of Marrakech so you won’t leave feeling as though you need another holiday to recover but, at the same time, it’s different enough from mainland Europe that you know you’re definitely on another continent.

 Tangier is only a short ferry ride from Spain with a choice of leaving from Tarifa or Algeciras.
 It’s worth noting that ferries from Tarifa go to Tangier Ville while those from Algeciras go to Tanger-Med.
 Choose wisely as Tanger-Med is around 40 km from the city centre, so that bargain fare from Algeciras might not be such great value after all if you find yourself having to get a bus or taxi to Tangier itself.